-Glendale is a decidedly white-collar city, with fully 90.06% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Glendale is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Glendale who work in office and administrative support (12.87%), sales jobs (11.57%), and teaching (11.44%).
+Glendale is a decidedly white-collar city, with fully 86.71% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Glendale is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Glendale who work in management occupations (11.39%), teaching (10.09%), and sales jobs (9.66%).

 Also of interest is that Glendale has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Glendale in 2010 was $34,573, which is wealthy relative to Wisconsin and the nation.
-This equates to an annual income of $138,292 for a family of four.
-However, Glendale contains both very wealthy and poor people as well.
+The per capita income in Glendale in 2018 was $42,336, which is wealthy relative to Wisconsin and the nation.
+This equates to an annual income of $169,344 for a family of four.

 The most common language spoken in Glendale is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Polish.